 A note about boxes: In today’s world, it’s best to buy new moving boxes for safety reasons.
 Moreover, many retail and grocery stores break down and recycle their cardboard to help save space and the planet.

-TWO MONTHS BEFORE YOU MOVE
+2 MONTHS BEFORE YOU MOVE

 Purchase moving boxes and packing supplies from a local self storage provider or home improvement store.

 If you’re moving to another state or country, make and finalize necessary travel arrangements, such as booking flights and making hotel reservations.

 Contact your credit card and insurance providers and financial institutions to let them know you are moving.

 If you’ve decided to sell any of your furniture, appliances, or home decor, be sure to take good photos to get the best price.
 Online marketplaces include Craigslist, Facebook Marketplace, and eBay.